kkipngenokoech/100-days-of-backend-2023/Node/tutorials/express.md

 this is how you load your middleware function into express so that it knows how to use it.

-## HOW TO USE EXPRESS JS
+## HOW TO USE EXPRESS JS Generator

 you have to have express js installed `npm install -g express-generator`

+this express generator has a number of options/flags to pass you can see this using the flags `--help` or `-h`.

 1. create a new directory for your project and navigate to: `mkdir Multiverse` and cd into it `cd Multiverse`.
 2. then run express generator expressing the templating engine you want to use :- i.e ejs, pug, hbs. `express --view=ejs Multiverse`.
+This would cause the express generator to create a subfolder called Multiverse, if you don't want that effect you can always leave out the Multiverse part.
-3. cd into that Multiverse created and then `npm install`
+3. cd into that Multiverse created and then `npm install` - this is used to install dependencies.
 4. and then `npm start`.
 5. navigate into `http://127.0.0.1:3000/`.

+### configuring template engines

+has you have noticed when we were running the command express, we passed a flag `--view`, this allowed us to specify the templating engine we are going to use.

+as noted earlier, there are a lot of templating engines out here:

+1. ejs - express js
+2. Hbs
+3. Pug(Jade)
+4. Twig
+5. Vash

+if you don't specify the options, it chooses jade by default.